awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

 **How lifecycle events work**

  AWS Control Tower relies upon multiple services to implement its actions\.
 Therefore, each lifecycle event is recorded only after a series of actions is complete\.
-For example, when you enable a guardrail on an OU, AWS Control Tower launches a series of sub\-steps that implement the request\.
+For example, when you enable a control on an OU, AWS Control Tower launches a series of sub\-steps that implement the request\.
 The final result of the entire series of sub\-steps is recorded in the log as the state of the lifecycle event\.
 + If every underlying sub\-step has completed successfully, the lifecycle event state is recorded as **Succeeded**\.
 + If any of the underlying sub\-steps did not complete successfully, the lifecycle event state is recorded as **Failed**\.